alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 **Input device**: Select the audio device to use for live input.

-**Sample rate**: The input (and processing) sample rate (defaults depends on platform, cannot be changed for now).
+**Sample rate**: The input (and processing) sample rate (default depends on platform, cannot be changed for now).

 ## Privacy Policy

-Fun with Oscillator does not collect or share your personal information.
+Oscillators does not collect or share your personal information.
 In particular, any audio captured from the microphone is only processed in real-time for visualization purposes.
 The app does not record or transmit any of it.

 ## Credits